addap/master-thesis/documents/draft/main.md

 effect E : int -> bool

 (* Matches on the expression e and evaluates the second branch if it performs the effect E.
-   The continuation k captures the rest of the computation of e. *) match e with
+   The continuation k captures the rest of the computation of e.
+   It acts as a deep handler, i.e. even if evaluating e performs E more than once the second branch will be evaluated every time. *) match e with
 | v -> ...
 | effect (E v) k -> ...